vumary/cse15l-lab-reports/lab-report-2-contents/lab-report-2-week-4.md

 ![image](bug-3-symptom.png)

-The bug was that the program would attempt to create a substring despite the argument being a negative number.
-As you can guess, the symptom shown was an index out of bounds error.
-The specific failure inducing output I used was not including any parenthesis at all in the `.md` file.
+The bug was that the program would enter an infinite loop even though the `.md` file only has 2 character.
+The symptom shown was an infinite while-loop.
+The specific failure inducing output I used was only adding `)[` into the `.md` file.